janisii/py-currencies/readme.md

 # Currencies Converter App

 Currencies converter app created with Python and Flask (restful api).
+Two environments available - dev (with test data) and prod (with real currencies rates).

+To run application in production environment you will have to create account on [Exchange Rates API](https://exchangeratesapi.io).

 ## Demo app

 Demo app is deployed on Heroku.
 You can play with it.